rohrl/frontprop/README.md

 ### Summary

-Front-prop is an unsupervised representation learning algorithm which tries to address the limitations of backpropagation listed below.
+Front-prop is a proposal of an unsupervised representation learning algorithm which tries to address some of the limitations of backpropagation (see below).

 Learning is done through inference and is unbound.
 It does not require learning objective, it's aim is to fit to patterns in the incoming data and learn efficient representations of these patterns (a.k.a. embeddings).
-It can adapt to distribution shift.
+Therefore it should be able to adapt to distribution shifts in real data.

 Note that in most cases Front-prop can be adopted to modern Neural Network architectures (e.g. CNNs), by just replacing backpropagation, and therefore it can leverage their well-researched advantages and achievements.